BREKKKEN/DeenCoderV2/README.md

 # DeenCoderV2
-DeenCoderV2 is a Morse code translator that is only compatible on windows
+DeenCoderV2 is a python based Morse code translator that is only compatible on windows

-package requirements: datetime
+package requirements: datetime - pip install datetime

 email the creator @: deencodergit@gmail.com